shobhittya/Multimodal-Deepfake-Detection/README.md

-# Multimodal Deepfake Detection Using Frame-Level Visual Features and Mel Spectrograms
+## Multimodal Deepfake Detection Using Frame-Level Visual Features and Mel Spectrograms

-Abstract
+#Abstract

-Deepfake content has become increasingly convincing and accessible with the rapid progress of generative models.
-As manipulation techniques evolve, detectors that rely on a single modality often fail to maintain robustness.
-In this paper, we introduce a dual-stream deepfake detection framework that integrates both visual and auditory information.
-Frame-level representations are extracted from video sequences, while complementary audio features are derived from Mel-spectrograms; each modality is processed through dedicated convolutional neural networks (DCNNs).
-The resulting feature embeddings are fused to enable reliable classification of authentic and manipulated media.
-Experimental results demonstrate that our approach achieves 96% accuracy on FakeAVCeleb and 97% accuracy on Celeb-DF, significantly outperforming single-modality baselines.
-These findings underscore the effectiveness of multimodal fusion for improving detection reliability and cross-dataset generalization, establishing a strong foundation for future research on resilient deepfake detection systems.
+The rapid advancement of generative artificial intelligence has enabled the creation of highly realistic deepfake content, raising serious concerns regarding digital media authenticity, information integrity, and public trust.
+Existing deepfake detection approaches predominantly rely on unimodal analysis, making them vulnerable to sophisticated manipulations that preserve either visual or auditory realism while introducing subtle cross-modal inconsistencies.
+To address this limitation, we propose a lightweight dual-stream multimodal framework that jointly leverages visual and auditory cues for robust deepfake detection.
+The proposed architecture employs parallel feature-extraction pipelines, using MobileNetV2 to derive visual representations from video frames and a Mel-spectrogram-based encoder for audio signals.
+These modality-specific embeddings are subsequently fused through a shared classification network to capture cross-modal artifacts indicative of synthetic media effectively.
+The proposed framework is evaluated on three publicly available benchmarks: FakeAVCeleb, CelebDF, and KoDF.
+Experimental results demonstrate strong performance, achieving accuracies of 96.9%, 97.0%, and 88.4%, respectively.
+Furthermore, ablation studies confirm that multimodal fusion consistently outperforms unimodal approaches, yielding improvements of 3.1% over video-only and 5.4% over audio-only models of FakeAVCeleb.
+These findings highlight the critical importance of integrating complementary audio-visual information for reliable deepfake detection and demonstrate the effectiveness of lightweight multimodal architectures for real-world deployment.

  # Requirements

 1. Hardware
-GPU: NVIDIA RTX 2080 Ti or higher (≥11 GB VRAM recommended; experiments in this work were conducted on an RTX 3090 with 24 GB).
+GPU: NVIDIA RTX 2080 Ti or higher (≥11 GB VRAM recommended, experiments in this work were conducted on an RTX 3090 with 24 GB).
 CPU: Intel i7/i9 or AMD Ryzen 7/9 (≥8 cores).
 Memory (RAM): ≥16 GB (32 GB recommended for faster preprocessing).
 Storage: ≥200 GB free space (to store datasets, extracted frames, and spectrograms).